dcunited001/dcunited001.github.io/_posts/2016-05-31-the-nature-of-god.md

 on inveigling fables, anecdotal apophasis or zeitgeber by martyr each age.
 Enlightenment no longer requires years of ci-devant eremitism.
-Altruism becomes unassailable and one no longer implores a haven from its costs, as eleemosynary pervades and the conditions which fuel great need or attachment have all but sublimated.
-We all become stalwart lions, whose memory unable to fade, forever standing guard over the treasured jewels we impart to our children and the paths which lead there.
+Altruism becomes unassailable and one no longer implores a haven from its costs.
+In lieu, eleemosynary pervades and the conditions which fuel great need or attachment have all but sublimated.
+We all become stalwart lions, whose memory is unable to fade, forever standing guard over the treasured jewels we impart to our children and the paths which lead there.

 So there is tremendous value towards accumulating wisdom through history to guide the actions of future generations.
 Over the next two decades, barring global catastrophe, we have nothing greater to fear than nihilism, driven by the paradox of creativity, asphyxiating demoralization and individuality.
-I don’t think I could illustrate this any better than Nietzsche.
-However, there is another path that leads away from nihilism’s abyss.
+I don’t think I could illustrate that any better than Nietzsche.
+However, there is another path that curls away from nihilism’s abyss.